22anirudhk/perioCapture/README.md

 Welcome.
+## What is this?

-This is the repository for Anirudh K's and Harshil G's Synopsys Science Fair Project.
+It's the repository for Anirudh K's and Harshil G's Synopsys Science Fair Project.

 Our goal is to create a Convolutional Neural Network model that can accurately detect the presence of gum diseases, such as periodontitis and gingivitis.